 - YOETZER WINE BAR transports couples to the era of the Ottoman Empire.
 A wine cellar in the 19th century, its stone arches and waxy candelabras shine an intimate light on the 21st century patrons.

 2 Ish-Habira St. Jaffa (near the Clock’s Square)

 Sunday -Thursday 12:30pm-1am, Friday-Saturday 11am–1am

 - THE BRIDGE OF LOVE.
-Connecting Gan HaPisga and Kdumim Square in the ‘heart’ of Jaffa’s Old City, is the Bridge of Love.
+Connecting Gan HaPisga and Kdumim Square in the ‘heart’ of Jaffa’s Old City, is the Bridge of Love, a favourite spot for couples on their honeymoon in Israel.
 Urban legend has it that if a person makes a wish while touching the appropriate astrological plaque on the bridge, while gazing out at the Mediterranean Sea, his or her wish will come true.
 In the event the legend is not true, at least a visit to the Love Bridge will not leave you indifferent.